jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ### Creating and Editing Lists

-New list items can be inserted with `M-RET` or `C-c C-j`.
+New list items can be inserted with `M-RET` or `C-c C-j` (`markdown-insert-list-item`).
 This command determines the appropriate marker (one of the possible unordered list markers or the next number in sequence for an ordered list) and indentation level by examining nearby list items.
 If there is no list before or after the point, start a new list.

-As with heading insertion, you may prefix this command by `C-u` to decrease the indentation by one level.
+As with heading insertion, you may prefix `markdown-insert-list-item` by `C-u` to decrease the indentation by one level.
 Prefix this command by `C-u C-u` to increase the indentation by one level.

-Existing list items (and their nested sub-items) can be moved up or down with `C-c <up>` or `C-c <down>` and indented or outdented with `C-c <right>` or `C-c <left>`.
+Existing list items (and their nested sub-items) can be moved up and down with `C-c <up>` and `C-c <down>` (`markdown-move-up` and `markdown-move-down`).
+List items can also be indented and outdented with `C-c <right>` and `C-c <left>` (`markdown-promote` and `markdown-demote`).

 ### List Navigation